Yuki–Wappo languages: Family division

 Yuki consisted of three dialects: Yuki, Coast Yuki, and Huchnom.
 Wappo consisted of four dialects spoken in the Napa Valley, with a fifth dialect spoken in an enclave on Clear Lake.

 Wappo and Yuki are quite divergent grammatically and lexically (Goddard 1996: 83), which has led to contested theories about their relationship.
 Additionally, the Wappo and Yuki people were quite distinct culturally and even in physical type (Goddard 1996: 83).
 The Yuki–Wappo languages appear to belong to the very earliest strata of languages in California, even predating Hokan (Goddard 1996: 84).
 Yuki is associated with the Mendocino Complex around Clear Lake (3000 BCE), while Wappo of the Napa Valley is associated with the St. Helena Aspect of the Augustine Pattern.
 Proto-Yukian peoples may be of the Post Pattern (9000 BCE).

 Some evidence suggests the two languages separated around 2000–1000 BCE.
 Wappo speakers may have separated from Yuki due to migrations of Pomoan peoples.
 Alternatively, the Yuki and Wappo may have entered Northern California as distinct communities that settled in different areas, or Wappo speakers may have migrated south from the Yuki–Wappo heartland in the upper reaches of the Eel River.

-The Wappo migration to Alexander Valley in the 19th century was due to a war with the Southern Pomo.
+The Wappo migration to Alexander Valley in the 19th century was due to war with the Southern Pomo.